In addition to the above packages, most basic image manipulation software (e.g., display

 to adjust the plotting.
 Alternatively, you may find it easier to work with FITS images.
 To make FITS image files of the arrays:

-lists some of the more useful PyRAF/IRAF/STSDAS
+lists several useful PyRAF/IRAF/STSDAS

 applications for displaying and analyzing COS spectral data.

-is a powerful spectral fitting routine that provides the user with many options for modelling emission and absorption features, continuum, and extinction.
+is a powerful spectral fitting routine that provides the user with many options for modeling emission and absorption features, continuum, and extinction.
 The fitting parameters can be linked to each other (e.g., fixed wavelength ratio or fixed flux ratio for two emission lines) and constrained.
 Different algorithms can be selected to first explore chi-square space, then rapidly achieve convergence in the deepest minimum.
-The application is fully described in a help file.
+The application is fully described in a help file

 COS spectra in tabular format are very similar to STIS spectra.
 The following examples illustrate the use of the sgraph